hrektts/CarND-Advanced-Lane-Lines/README.md

 ## Pipeline (single images)

 To demonstrate this step, I will describe how I apply the image processing to one of the test images like this one:

 ![alt text][image3]

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of gradient and color thresholds to generate a binary image (thresholding steps at [lines 347 through 361](./src/find_lane.py#L347-L361) in `find_lane.py`).
+Here's an example of my output for this step.

 ![alt text][image4]

+The gradient threshold was applied for a gradient image that was applied Sobel operator following conversion to grayscale, in order to find edges in vertical direction.
+The color thresholds were applied to the hue and the saturation channel of the image that was converted HLS color space in advance.
+The first thresholds was effective because the hue of the lines was different from its surroundings and the second one was also effective because the saturation of the lines was relatively higher than its surroundings.

 ### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.